eduvpn/documentation/API_V3.md

 automatically whether UDP works reliably and we could get rid of this setting toggle.

-In scope of this API version, the following _pseudo code_ can be used to implement the protocol selection.
-We assume the client supports OpenVPN.

 | Protocol Support   | Preferred | Force TCP | What Should Happen?                                     |
 | ------------------ | --------- | --------- | ------------------------------------------------------- |
 | OpenVPN, WireGuard | OpenVPN   | On        | `POST /connect [vpn_proto=openvpn, tcp_only=on]`        |